Interested in working with us?

 Director of Marketing

-As the Director of Marketing, Keith Weissglass is responsible for accelerating Give2Asia’s philanthropic mission to support local charities and communities across the Asia-Pacific.
-His portfolio includes brand, communication, product marketing, and demand generation.
+Keith Weissglass is responsible for accelerating Give2Asia’s philanthropic mission to support local charities and communities across the Asia-Pacific.
+His portfolio includes brand, communication, product marketing, online giving, and demand generation.
 Prior to joining Give2Asia, Keith served in leadership roles across the public, private, and nonprofit sectors.
-After starting his career running political and environmental campaigns, Keith advised state and local governments at Gartner Consulting.
-He later entered the high-tech industry, holding leadership roles at three successful software startups.
+Most recently, he was the product marketing lead at three successful software startups.
 Keith holds an MBA from the University of California, Davis and a BA in psychology magna cum laude from Haverford College.

 Director, Corporate Partnerships

-Alexie Ferreria Mercado oversees Give2Asia's Fiscal Sponsorship, Country Advisor, and Disaster Response programs.
-She joined Give2Asia in 2012 as a Field Advisor for the Philippines and has managed the Fiscal Sponsorship Program since 2016.
+Alexie Ferreria Mercado oversees grantmaking operations, including process improvement and Give2Asia's Country Advisor team.
+She joined Give2Asia in 2012 as a Field Advisor for the Philippines and has also managed the Fiscal Sponsorship and Disaster Response programs.
 Prior to joining Give2Asia, Alexie was with the Asia Pacific Philanthropy Consortium, an independent association that supported the growth and development of philanthropy in the Asia Pacific region.
 Alexie completed her Master’s degree in International Relations in the Brussels campus of the University of Kent, Canterbury.
 She is also a graduate of the Ateneo de Manila University, with a Bachelor’s degree in Communications.